status-im/nim-style-guide/src/interop.go.md

   # By not allocating any garbage-collected data, we avoid the need to initialize the garbage collector
   queue.add(ExportedFunctionData(v: cint, callback: callback))
 ```

+The `go` thread scheduler can detect blocking functions and start new threads as appropriate - thus, blocking the C API function is a good alternative to callbacks - for example, results can be posted onto a queue that is read from by a blocking call.

 ## Variables